flaviocolonna/nextjs-webcomponent/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is an example about integrating Web Component in NextJS.
+I am using React as library inside NextJS and then the orginal Web Component API to build a cross usable component.